AdamPrimer/runbot/README.md

 - [streams] Allow blacklisting on a "timeout" so that bans wear off automatically after a specified period.
-- [streams] [hitbox] Update the Hitbox.tv service to work with the new module system.
 - [modules] Make the decorators nicer
 - [modules] Moderator/Admin hierarchy rather than all admins being equal